A great way to get involved with Open Source software is by testing and offering feedback on Pull Requests ("PRs"), the subject of this tutorial.

 exit

 You have to logout and log back in via SSH to continue.
-This allows the changes to the just installed software to be globally availalbe at the command line, including being able to use Composer anywhere.
+This allows the changes to the just installed software to be globally available at the CLI, including being able to use Composer anywhere.
 Connect again to the server (use the up-arrow key to reload your last command in your shell history).

 cd ~/www